 Skin diseases from flea bites, inhaled allergies (atopy), ringworm, or other conditions must be ruled out before determining the cat suffers from psychogenic alopecia.

 Some cats get anxious over losing face time with a family member.
-A death, divorce, longer work hours, or a best friend going away to college can leave little Sheba yowling.
+A death, divorce, longer work hours, or a best friend going away to college can leave a pet cat yowling.
 While behaviors related to separation anxiety may seem similar, they occur within twenty minutes or so of one particular person's departure.

-Generalized stress that prompts kitty self-barbering tends to be ongoing and a combination of stressors that can be cumulative.
-Changes in the routine and environment such as a new family member (furred or human), moving to a new house, or simply rearranging the furniture raise the cat’s hiss-teria.
+Generalized stress that prompts kitty over-grooming behaviors tends to be ongoing and a combination of stressors that can be cumulative.
+Changes in the routine and environment such as a new family member (furred or human), moving to a new house, or simply rearranging the furniture raise the cat’s stress levels.

 You’ll need a veterinarian to confirm the diagnosis.
 In the meantime, try to figure out the reason your cat feels stressed.
 If you can identifying the cause and eliminate it, the behavior usually goes away.
 Try these tips to help ease your cat's anxiety and hopefully stop the over-grooming behavior.

-- Have your college-bound student mail home a recording of her voice to play for the upset pet.
+- Have your college-bound student mail home a recording of their voice to play for the upset pet.

-- Ask the absent person to leave behind unwashed socks in a sealed baggy—not for you to do laundry, but to give the upset kitty a scented pick-me-up.
+- Ask the absent person to leave behind unwashed socks in a sealed baggy.
+This could give the upset kitty a scented pick-me-up.
 The cat will react like it’s a bouquet of roses!

 - Introduce cats slowly to reduce stress levels.
 Even confident cats can suffer hidden stress that comes out as nervous licking.

 - Play therapy is also a great stress-reliever.
 It can help build a pet's self-confidence and associate the positive experience with the new house or pet.
 Interactive games are best, such as chase-the-fishing-pole lure or a laser light tag for cats.